Do you think reducing the carbon footprint of your school is a pressing issue?

 Tali — a truly serverless solution for managing school finances — integrates with a variety of SaaS services including Xero, ParentPay, sQuid, and Sage to keep schools working in the cloud.

 With Till, schools benefit from the serverless technology of Tali, which can be enhanced to provide a fully SaaS cashless catering solution, with zero on-site maintenance.
-The only hardware required is an efficient and fast iPad and an iZettle card reader.
+The only hardware required being an efficient and fast iPad and an iZettle card reader.

 To lighten the load on your budget and the environment, get in touch with our team today.